levkk/rwf/README.md

 ### Spawning workers

-Workers are processes (threads really) that listen for background jobs and execute them.
+Workers are processes (Tokio tasks really) that listen for background jobs and execute them.
 Since we use Tokio, the worker can be launched in the same process as the web server, but doesn't have to be:

 ```rust
 use rum::job::Worker;